 You can have the knots reach up over the rim of your jar (which is what I did), or a little below the rim.
 That’s up to you!

-The number of layers of knots depends on the height or your jar and the thickness of the jute you are using.
-I was using thicker jute, so the 16oz size only needed 4 layers, and the 8oz only needed 3 layers.
+The number of layers of knots depends on the height or your jar and the thickness of the string you are using.
+I was using 100% cotton cord, so the 8oz only needed 3 layers, and the 16oz size would need around 4 layers.

-If you loved this DIY project as much as I did, make sure to check out some of the others we’ve done!
-Also, if you tried this project for yourself, be sure to comment below and post a picture of your own jute string lantern!
+If you loved this DIY project as much as I did, be sure to check out some of the others we’ve done!
+Also, if you tried this project for yourself, let us know below and post a picture of your own string lantern!

 Have a beautiful day, friends!